 When and How to Repot

 A tree constrained by the size of its pot will never grow to its full potential.
-Since Fiddle Leaf Figs are fast growers, regularly repotting is an essential part of optimal growth.
+Since Fiddle Leaf Figs are fast growers, regularly repotting is essential to optimal growth.

 For smaller trees, repot once per year in early spring.
 For older trees, once every two years should be sufficient.
 Choose a large enough pot to accommodate the new growth and keep the soil mix as consistent as possible.